modin-project/modin/docs/usage_guide/advanced_usage/modin_logging.rst

 Debugging from user defined functions:

 .. warning::
     When attempting to use Modin logging in user defined functions that execute in workers for logging lower-level operators as in example below, multiple log directories ``.modin/logs/job_**`` would be created for each worker executing the UDF.

 .. code-block:: python

   import modin.pandas as pd

   def udf(x):
-      from modin.config import LogMode, LogMemoryInterval, LogFileSize
+      from modin.config import LogMode

       LogMode.enable()

-      # User code with modin operations
-      return x+1
+      return x + 1

-  modin_df = pd.DataFrame([0,1,2,3])
+  modin_df = pd.DataFrame([0, 1, 2, 3])
-  modin_df.map(udf)
+  print(modin_df.map(udf))

-So the **recommended** approach would be to use a different logger as in the below snipet to log from user defined functions that execute on Ray workers.
+So the **recommended** approach would be to use a different logger as in the below snipet to log from user defined functions that execute on workers.
 Below is an an example to log from UDF.
 For this the logger config has to be specified inside the UDF that would execute on a remote worker.

 .. code-block:: python

+  import logging
   import modin.pandas as pd
-  import logging

   def udf(x):
       logging.basicConfig(filename='modin_udf.log', level=logging.INFO)
       logging.info("This log message will be written to modin_udf.log ")

       # User code goes here
-      return x+1
+      return x + 1

-  modin_df = pd.DataFrame([0,1,2,3])
+  modin_df = pd.DataFrame([0, 1, 2, 3])
   print(modin_df.map(udf))